 |RAR - External Music Condition||Greater than 75%|

-See Amazon's passing criteria for all acoustic tests.
+See the Amazon passing criteria for all acoustic tests.

 In the bottom right-hand corner of the sheet, there is a table that distills results per Speech Speaker location.
-This information is not used by Amazon.
-Rather, it is provided for your own debugging if you observe issues with your device for a particular location or sound source.
+Amazon doesn't use this data; use this table for your own debugging if you observe issues with your device for a particular location or sound source.